TIC-65910228 b / NGTS-38 b, a 180 day transiting warm super-Jupiter: Introduction

 These migration mechanisms should leave detectable dynamical traces in a planetary system, for instance, the orbital eccentricity and/or the spin-orbit alignment / obliquity between the planet and host star \citep{Naoz2016, Dawson2018, Albrecht2022}.
-However, for giant planets with orbital periods of 10\,days or shorter, tidal interactions with the star circularise orbits and can dampen obliquities \citep{2012Albrecht, Albrecht2022} - effectively removing any trace of the system's dynamical history.
+However, for giant planets with orbital periods of 10\,days or shorter, tidal interactions with the star circularise orbits and can dampen obliquities \citep{2012Albrecht, Albrecht2022, Dawson2018} effectively removing any trace of the system's dynamical history.
+The exception to this being young systems with recently formed planets which may remain eccentric, even on close orbits.
 Longer-period giant planets (`warm-Jupiters') transiting nearby bright stars are therefore valuable tracers of planet formation and migration as spectroscopic radial velocity observations can constrain their undamped orbital eccentricities and obliquities via the Rossiter-McLaughlin effect (RM; \citet{Rossiter1924, McLaughlin1924}; also see Review by \citet{Triaud2018}).
 Already, RM surveys have found a greater trend towards alignment in giant planets with periods on the order of 10s to 100s of days compared to those with periods shorter than 10 days \citep{Rice2022, Wang2024, Espinoza-Retamal2025}.
 Although the numbers are currently small, this could suggest warm-Jupiters may be a distinct sub-population rather than representing a transitional stage towards becoming hot-Jupiters.

 Longer-period planets also generally experience less irradiation from their host stars.
 This drastically reduces the rates of both atmospheric mass loss \citep{Sanz-Forcada2011} and inflation \citep[][]{Dawson2018}, meaning these planets are more likely to retain their primordial atmospheres and interiors.
 If the host star is bright, the planetary atmosphere can be probed via transmission spectroscopy \citep[e.g;][]{Charbonneau2002}.
-These observations can provide additional constraints on planet formation and migration mechanisms using tracers such as the C/O ratio \citep{Oberg2011}, as well as general atmospheric dynamics and compositions at cooler equilibrium temperatures \citep{Fortney2020}.
+These observations can provide additional constraints on planet formation and migration mechanisms using tracers such as the C/O and N/O ratios \citep{Oberg2011,Ohno2023a,Ohno2023b}, as well as general atmospheric dynamics and compositions at cooler equilibrium temperatures \citep{Fortney2020}.

 Long period giant planets are also valuable targets in searches for circumplanetary objects such as exomoons and exorings \citep{Szabo2024}, both of which are expected to become more stable with increasing orbital separation \citep{Barnes2002, Barnes2004}.
 In addition, as we push to longer-periods, wider separations and cooler equilibrium temperatures, the possibility of either directly habitable exoplanets or habitable moons around giant planets becomes greater.